cornell-dti/course-plan/scripts/email/README.md

 ## Further Notes

 - Currently using `courseplan.simonilincev.com` for DNS; should be updated to `courseplan.io` soon.
 This can be done on the Resend dashboard under "Domains" on the sidebar.
 4 DNS records need to be set up (configure `_dmarc` as well even though it is optional).
-- If you want to have emails land in more than 5,000 inboxes per day, you will need to stagger the emails over several days.
-Note that these 5,000 inboxes are already "batched" into 100 emails each with 50 bcc recipients.
+- If you want to have emails land in more than 4,900 inboxes per day, you will need to stagger the emails over several days.
+Note that these 4,900 inboxes are already "batched" into 100 emails each with 49 bcc recipients.
 - A dummy "to" recipient is required when using BCC for technical reasons.
+(This does not count towards the 49 bcc recipients.)